-OUT OF STOCK- Please note, all orders placed after 14 July 2016 will be filled as soon as we are restocked.
-Apologies for the inconvenience!
+OUT OF STOCK- Please note, all orders placed after 20 February 2018 will be filled as soon as we are restocked.
+Our sincere apologies for the inconvenience!

 If you aren't already familiar with the FaceDancer or Travis Goodspeed and Dr. Sergey Bratus's USB research, we suggest you read up on it a bit.
 Hackaday also did a story on it.
 If you dont want to read any of that, here is a short description of the FaceDancer:

 The USB protocol requires that anything with USB declare itself as either a "device" or "host".
 "Hosts" are computers and other "big" things.
 "Devices" are iPod, iPads, USB thumb drives, and other "small" accessory-like things.
 (If you are familiar with USB OTG cables, then you probably understand a bit about this already.)
 If you ever want a USB "host" to pretend to be a USB "device", you need special hardware.
 The FaceDancer is that hardware.

 Pretend to be a USB device from Python:

 The FaceDancer allows a computer (or "host") to masquerade as a USB "device" to communicate with other USB devices or USB Hosts.
 The FaceDancer allows a developer to access data on the USB bus from high level languages like C, Python, and Ruby.

 For security research purposes,Travis Goodspeed and Sergey Bratus have demonstrated that there are interesting trust relationships between USB "hosts" and USB "devices".
 Drivers (for example) on USB Hosts inherently trust that "devices" won't do bad things (or because it's hardware, that data won't really be malformed ;-) This trust relationship can be probed with the FaceDancer.